Vinschers/vinschers.github.io/content/archive/optimal-transport/sinkhorn/index.en.md

 +++
-title = "Sinkhorn"
+title = "Sinkhorn - Entropic Regularization"
 date = 2025-11-12
 +++

-## Entropic Regularization for Discrete Measures
+## Discrete Measures

 {{< definition "Shannon-Boltzmann entropy" >}}
 Let $P \in U(a, b)$ be a coupling matrix for discrete measures with vectors $a$ and $b$.